 The U.S. Department of Housing and Urban Development (HUD) has determined that Whites are the most racially segregated group in the United States and "in the same way neighborhood disadvantage is associated with concentrated poverty and high concentrations of people of color, conversely, distinct advantages are associated with residence in affluent, White communities."
 HUD defines census tracts with a majority non-White population (greater than 50%) that have either a poverty rate that exceeds 40% or is three times the average tract poverty rate for the metro/micro area, whichever threshold is lower, as Racially/Ethnically Concentrated Areas of Poverty (R/ECAPs).
-There are no R/ECAPS in the City of Sebastopol.
+There are no R/ECAPS in the City of Sebastopol or in Sonoma County.

 While RECAPs have long been the focus of fair housing policies, racially concentrated areas of affluence should also be analyzed to ensure housing is integrated, a key to fair housing choice.
 Scholars at the University of Minnesota Humphrey School of Public Affairs have created the Racially Concentrated Areas of Affluence (RCAAs) metric to tell the story of segregation more fully in the United States.
 Based on their research, RCAAs are defined as census tracts where 1) 80% or more of the population is White, and 2) the median household income is \$125,000 or greater.
-There are no RECAAs in Sebastopol.
+There are no RCAAs in Sebastopol.
+There are several RCAAs in Sonoma County and the surrounding region, mainly in eastern Sonoma County and western Napa County (Figure 10).